tegacodess/Medlorix/README.md

 Remember to never commit sensitive information like API keys to version control.
 Always use environment variables for such sensitive data.

-I successfully designed and implemented the User Interface (UI) for the Sign Up and Login pages, ensuring a seamless and responsive layout across all screen sizes.
-I prioritized the development of these essential features to support user authentication and access to our platform.
-In addition to UI design, I played a key role in implementing user authentication using Firebase.
-This integration allowed for secure user management, including registration and login functionalities, enhancing the overall security and user experience of our application.
-Furthermore, I helped in setting up the server-side architecture of the project, got our server up and running.
-I created the endpoints that the frontend fetched from, which helps everything work together smoothly..
-My work on the server-side ensured efficient data flow and processing, supporting the various features, routing and functionalities of our web application.